TFMV/blink/README.md

 # Blink

-Blink is a high-performance file system watcher that monitors directories for changes and provides events through a server-sent events (SSE) stream.
+Blink is a high-performance file system watcher that monitors directories for changes and provides events through real-time streaming protocols.

 ## Features